 Recreation & Fitness Center

-The James J. McCann Recreation Center is the hub of athletics at Marist.
+The James J. McCann Recreation Center houses the McCann Arena, the Fitness Center and the McCann Natatorium at Marist.
 All students are urged to participate in as many of its activities as they wish.
 Intercollegiate athletics, physical education and recreational activities are housed in this area.
 Special events to which the outside public is invited are held in the Center throughout the year.
-The Red Fox Fitness Center, a 20,000 sq. ft. addition to The McCann Center, includes a 7,000 sq. ft. strength, conditioning and aerobics area, field house, two locker rooms, and a student center.
-The Fitness Center also houses a Cardio Theatre, featuring 35 new pieces of Precor cardio equipment each equipped with a 12” flat panel television.

 Recycling and Sustainable Campus Initiatives

 The Registrar’s Office maintains and stores the academic record of each Marist student.
 The office is located in Donnelly 203, Ext.
 3250.
-Services provided by the Registrar’s Office includes:
+Services provided by the Registrar’s Office include:

 • Enrollment Verifications